bagwaa/oldrusty/content/p/ownership-and-lifetimes.md

 }
 ```

-In this example we create a variable called a, and then inside another scope we create b and assign a String.  b now points to a place in memory on the heap that stores the string "foo".
-We then assign a borrow from b to a.
-However at the end of this scope, b is destroyed leaving a pointing at nothing.
+In this example we create a variable called `a`, and then inside another scope we create `b` and assign a String.  `b` now points to a place in memory on the heap that stores the string `"foo"`.

+We then assign a borrow from `b` to `a`.
+However at the end of this scope, `b` is destroyed leaving `a` pointing at nothing.
 This is picked up by the compiler with the error `b does not live long enough`.

 Lifetimes are really about making sure memory doesn't get cleaned up before a reference can use it.

 ### Functions returning borrowed data

-In the example below we would get another error, because we are returning a borrowed value when there is no value for it to borrow from, Rust is smart enough to know that nothing was past into that function scope, so anything we borrow from must have been created within the function.
+In the example below we can see another compiler error, because we are returning a borrowed value when there is no value for it to borrow from, Rust is smart enough to know that nothing was passed into that function scope, so anything we borrow from must have been created within the function.
 This presents a problem like we had in the first example because this means the value we are borrowing from will be going out of scope when the function ends.

 > "The life of the memory we are returning is not long enough" - Doug Millford